iterami/Docs.htm/repositories/filebrowser-gtk.md

 ### Installation

-1. Install GTK+ 3: `sudo apt-get install libgtk-3-dev`
+1. `sudo apt-get install libgtk-3-dev`
-2. Use your terminal to navigate to the `FileBrowser.gtk` directory.
+2. `git clone http://github.com/iterami/common.git` into the same directory as `FileBrowser.gtk`.
-3. `make`
+3. Use your terminal to navigate to the `FileBrowser.gtk` directory and `make` it.
 4. Run the compiled `filebrowser` located at `~/.iterami/filebrowser`.

 ---